Almost toric presentations of symplectic log Calabi-Yau pairs: in rational surfaces

+Let us begin with the construction of the non-toric blowups $n_1,\cdots,n_r$ and the symplectic toric model $\XX_{\text{tor}}$.
+The following lemma enables us to artificially select certain non-toric exceptional classes to perform blowdowns.

-\begin{lemma} Given a set $\mathcal{E}=\{S_1,\cdots,S_k\}$ of pairwise orthogonal non-toric exceptional classes, one can choose their embedded representatives $C^{S_1},\cdots,C^{S_k}$ which are pairwise disjoint and each one intersects (exactly) one component of $D$ transversally. \end{lemma} \begin{proof} One can use Theorem 1.2.7 in \cite{MO} (see also Lemma 2.4 in \cite{limak}) to obtain an $\omega$-tamed almost complex structure $J$ such that each component of $D$ and every $S_i$ are represented by $J$-holomorphic spheres.
+\begin{lemma} Given a set $\mathcal{E}=\{S_1,\cdots,S_k\}$ of pairwise orthogonal non-toric exceptional classes, one can choose their embedded symplectic representatives $C_{S_1},\cdots,C_{S_k}$ which are pairwise disjoint, with each intersecting exactly one component of $D$ transversely. \end{lemma} \begin{proof} As a direct consequence of \cite[Theorem 1.2.7]{MO} (or \cite[Lemma 2.4]{limak}), one can obtain an $\omega$-tamed almost complex structure $J$ such that each component in $D$ and every $S_i$ are represented by $J$-holomorphic spheres.
 The result then follows from positivity of intersection. \end{proof}